 Serve with Us: Mission India

-Initiating Congregation-Based Community Health Care in Ranchi, India
+Initiating Congregation-Based Community Health Care in North India

 The North Western Gossner Evangelical Lutheran Church (NWGELC) asked Normandale to join them in developing a vision of congregation-based community health care.
-The NWGELC, headquartered in Ranchi, Jharkhand State, India, prides itself as a self-sufficient indigenous body with a Christian heritage of more than 150 years.
+The NWGELC prides itself as a self-sufficient indigenous body with a Christian heritage of more than 150 years.
 It comprises 120,000 members in 730 congregations, incorporates its own cultural heritage in worship, and sponsors outreach ministry in 10 states across northern India and Nepal.
 It founded its own seminary in 2007.
 But it has never developed health care for its members.

 The NWGELC represents the Orao tribal group (called Adivasis: aboriginal people of India), who have suffered various forms of oppression and persecution over the years.
 They mostly live in remote forest regions without infrastructure and basic services.
 They fall prey to corrupt government medical services as well as fly-by-night quacks.
 Knowing their great need, church leaders began to discuss various approaches to providing basic health care.
 That’s when they invited Normandale to join the conversation.